- Outdoor Entries: must be at Baltimore County Center for Maryland Agriculture no later than 8 am Saturday, August 4, 2018.

 Livestock exhibitors are required to bring approved

 - Exhibits are limited to one exhibit in any one class unless specified by the department.
 Premiums for outdoor entries are limited to 7 entries per department.

 - In the event that an exhibitor leaves with their animals before the designated time, they will lose all premiums for any animal shown along with any indoor entries belonging to the exhibitor.
 No entries may be removed before 3:00 pm on the day of the fair.
 Outdoor Premiums are to be picked up from the department chairman.

-- Entries for outdoor departments must be received by Wednesday, July 19th.
+- Entries for outdoor departments for 2018 must be received by Wednesday, July 18th.
 Entries forms must be submitted electronically through the website.
 Late registrations will not be accepted.

 Hereford Junior Farm Fair Outdoor Regulations

 Competent Judges will be selected and their decisions will be final.

 PREMIUMS: Due to proposed Maryland budgetary constraints that are beyond the control of the Hereford Junior Farm Fair, the Board reserves the right to reduce the premium monies.

 All reasonable precautions will be taken for the safety of people while on the Fairground’s property but the Fair Board and Association will not be responsible for injury to any person.
 Every animal and article upon the grounds will be under the control of the Fair Board and Association, and while every precaution will be taken for the safekeeping of same, the Association will not be responsible for any damage or accident which may occur.
 Each exhibitor will be solely responsible for any loss, injury or damage done arising from any animal exhibited by him/her.
 Any individual, spectator or patron handling animals without the consent of the owner is liable for all damage or injury done to themselves or animals

 No animals will be permitted on the fairgrounds except those entered in the HEREFORD JUNIOR FARM FAIR